VaishooR/dsa-sessions/README.md

 25. Program to check power of three.
 26. Program to check power of four.
 27. Program to check prime number.
+28. Program to print prime numbers in a range.
+(Sieve of Eratosthenes)